Motorcycling-MotoGP to have sprint races in every round from 2023 | Sports-Games

 MotoGP will have Formula One-style sprint races in every round of the championship from 2023, the International Motorcycling Federation (FIM) and organisers said on Saturday ahead of qualifying for the Austrian Grand Prix in Spielberg.

-Carmelo Ezpeleta, the CEO of MotoGP promoters Dorna Sports said it had been the aim of the championship to try to improve every aspect.
-"We've been looking at other sports, different possibilities to offer a better show," Ezpeleta said.
-"It has been discussed with the FIM, the manufacturers and teams."
+"It will be interesting changing the approach of a race weekend," said Pramac Ducati's Johann Zarco.
+"We are used to being super focussed for Sunday because we have only one race but now overall 44 races all the year... just physically and mentally it can be interesting."

+Aprilia's Aleix Espargaro, though, had concerns over the format.
+"I am not really enthusiastic with this new idea.
+44 MotoGP races are very, very risky and very demanding.
+In terms of safety, it's not the best idea but we have to try and see."

-Reigning MotoGP world champion Fabio Quartararo lashed out on Friday against plans for sprint races.
+Reigning MotoGP world champion Fabio Quartararo lashed out on Friday against the plan.
 "I'm not the one who makes decisions about race formats, but I think we're entering a totally stupid format," Quartararo was quoted as saying by Autosport.com.

 "If we do it from time to time, like in Formula One, I think it can be interesting, but every Saturday...
 Honestly, there are circuits where you're physically exhausted, like Assen, Mugello.
 "When we finish the race, we're exhausted.
 Honestly, I don't think it's right to do this without asking the riders' opinions.
 Or at least, I wasn't asked."